ServiceNow/Fast-LLM/README.md

 For this demo, we will train a Mistral-7B model from scratch using random data.
 The config file `examples/mistral-4-node-benchmark.yaml` is pre-configured for a multi-node setup with 4 DGX nodes, each with 8 A100-80GB or H100-80GB GPUs.

+> [!NOTE]
-💡 *Note: Fast-LLM scales from a single GPU to large clusters.
-You can start small and expand based on your resources.*
+> Fast-LLM scales from a single GPU to large clusters.
+You can start small and expand based on your resources.

 Expect to see a significant speedup in training time compared to other libraries!
 For training Mistral-7B, Fast-LLM is expected to achieve a throughput of **9,500 tokens/s/H100** (batch size 32, sequence length 8k) on a 4-node cluster with 32 H100s.